Whether you’re selling your home or sticking around, every house can benefit from a curb appeal makeover. No one wants to come home to a drab place.

 Related: Spring-blooming flowers that are easy to grow

 5. Update the Mailbox

-There are a lot of unloved mailboxes out there—falling over, covered in dust, faded from the sun, or just all around sad.
+There are a lot of unloved mailboxes out there — falling over, covered in dust or fading in the sun.

 6. Add Accent Paint for Mid-Century Curb Appeal